 Emma’s work has been featured on Best Life Online, Bustle, Thrive Global, and Hello Giggles.
 She is also a meditation teacher on Insight Timer, one of the most popular meditation apps in the world.
 Her meditations have over 40,000 plays, and one of them was featured as one of Insight Timer's "Staff Picks."
 She also donates money to plant 1 tree for every single session she does!
 Over a thousand trees have been planted in her clients' honor so far.

 After working with Emma, I feel I don’t ‘have to’ anymore, but can live, love and work from my place of flow.
 I know my inner world and its parts way better and I’m able to heal myself, check-in with myself, give myself what I need, and the best part: I can be there for others in a way that is more loving and healthier for myself.”

 -Past Client Testimonial

 Hi, I’m Emma.
 I could be your next therapist!
-Before you commit, you may want to learn a little about the person you’re about to spend a lot of time with.
-(That’s okay, I would, too!)
+Before you reach out to me, you may want to learn a little about the person you’re about to spend a lot of time with.

 I’ve always marched to the beat of my own drum.
 From a young age, I asked deep questions and was profoundly curious about myself and the world around me.
 I was a creative, bookish, and sensitive kid who had a heart for the suffering of others.

 As an adult, I’ve spent time studying philosophy, psychology, and spirituality.
-I have traveled to far corners of Africa, Asia, Europe, and Latin America, learning about myself, the world, and the people in it.
-I’m deeply committed to my own growth and self-knowledge, and even lived at a mindfulness center in Thailand for almost 2 years!
+I have traveled to far corners of Africa, Asia, Europe, and Latin America, learning about myself, the world, and the people on it.
+I’m deeply committed to my own growth and self-knowledge, and even lived at a mindfulness center in Thailand for 1.5 years!